2. abstract and introduction

 Abstract:

-In this paper we present one idea: that of recording the change in people’s behavioural pattern to predict what they should receive as treatment or undertake as habits to help them be(come) health(y)ier.
+In this paper we present one idea: that of recording the change in people’s behavioural pattern to predict what they should receive as treatment or undertake as habits to help them be(come) healthier.
 The argument is broken down logically, computationally and mathematically.
-Mathematical modifications are suggested and computational and logical consequences are presented.
+Mathematical modifications are suggested, and computational and logical consequences are presented.

-The idea repurposes multiple existing computational frameworks to superimpose the data that represent them in a novel way (through a novel function in the proposed modifications of the Spinor) to successfully enable prediction of real-world, human, lived-experience factors.
-The premise has significant consequences in theoretical physics and computation of the human experience of the world.
+The idea repurposes multiple existing computational frameworks to superimpose the data that represents them in a novel way and to successfully enable prediction of real-world, human, lived-experience factors.
+The premise if accepted has significant consequences in theoretical physics and the computation of the human experience of the world.

-It is one idea that consists of a way of recombining multiple, individually simple, but logistically complex, already existing, systems.
-The way of recombining these ideas mathematically and logically also has an impact on computer science, the application of math and forms a proof in physics (which is why this paper is written the only way it could be: to the slight dissatisfaction of all).
+The Dot theory is then one idea that consists of a methodical approach to recombining multiple, individually simple, yet logically disparate and logistically complex, but already known and existing, information management systems.
+The way of recombining these ideas mathematically and logically also has an impact on computer science, the application of mathematics, and forms a tentative proof in physics (author’s note: this novel multidisciplinary relation leaves the language of this paper written the only way it could be: to the slight dissatisfaction of all but the author).

-Each of these multiple, “simple”, concepts are functionally related through multiple inter-relationships, some of which have unusual properties.
-(Publicly) poorly understood concepts such as “AI”, “Quantum computing” and “blockchain cryptography” being positioned as natural bedfellows may be novel to some readers.
+Each of these multiple, conceptually “simple”, concepts are functionally related through multiple inter-relationships, some of which have unusual properties.
+(Publicly) poorly understood concepts such as “AI”, “Quantum computing” and “blockchain cryptography” being positioned as natural and socially comfortable bedfellows to your phone or therapist may be novel to some readers and interesting to others.

-The idea is to create a digital record of the shape of a human’s movement (an avatar) and use that record to do two things:
+The proposed mathematics found across the project website’s pages supports a framework that enables the idea of creating a conditional synthetic digital record of the shape of a human’s movement (an avatar) and for that individual human to be enabled to use that record to do two things:

-create a individualised data-object (a representation of it as a physical location in a real-world representative data-matrix or “geo-tagging” it) and
+1. create a individualised data-object (a representation of it as a physical location in a real-world representative data-matrix or “geo-tagging” it) by sending it their biometric data and interacting with it/asking it questions.

-identify and record as and when there are correlations between the data object moves, behaves and the way they feel.
+2. identify and record as and when there are correlations between the way the data object moves, responds, behaves and the way they feel about it.

-(1) The first repurposing idea is that of “surface-mapping” an individual (like a shop that has its location and past performance details mapped out by popular search engines) combining objective and visual, location-based data, with subjective and performance data and thereby making them “Real” as a data point in a calculable data-matrix (of a good or bad restaurant (QoL metrics) in the area within your search criteria).
+(1) The first idea is that of repurposing the process of topologically “surface-mapping” to an individual (like a shop that has its location and past performance details mapped out) combining objective and visual, location-based data, with subjective and performance data and thereby making them “Real” as a data point in a calculable data-matrix (analogous to a good or bad restaurant (QoL metrics) in the area within your search criteria).

-The second (2) is to observe and correlate how the way they walk/move (including micro-expressions) changes when the way they “feel” changes.
+The second (2) is to observe and correlate how the way they walk/move (including micro-expressions) changes when the way they consciously or unconsciously “feel” changes.
 Or at least how they say/are reported to say they feel.

 Finding a place in the world with such clean and structured records showing both those things could be hard to find but the healthcare setting is essentially a place where they make records of what was done to make people feel different (treatment pathway, diet, exercise pathway, APIs) all the time, and seems like a good and natural place to start.
 This paper explains that this also offers an incredible opportunity to safely release AGI computational power to the public domain's benefit.